-The Center's financial assets available within one year of the balance sheet date for general expenditures are as follows:
+The Center's financial assets available within one year of the statement of financial position date for general expenditures are as follows:

-Financial assets for the year ended June 30, 2023 2023

-Cash and cash equivalents \$ 659,310

-Investments at fair value 1 896,185

-Grants and accounts receivable 120,674

-Less amounts not available to be used

-within one year:

-Net assets with donor restrictions (381,330)

-Financial assets available to meet general expenditures over the next twelve months \$ 1,294,839
+Financial assets at year-end: 2024 2023 Cash and cash equivalents \$ 323,227 \$ 659,310 Investments at fair value 3,051,247 896,185 Grants and accounts receivable 103,130 120,674 Less amounts not available to be used within one year: Net assets with donor restrictions (450,830) (381,330) Financial assets available to meet general expenditures over the next twelve months \$ 3,026,774 \$ 1,294,839

 The Center classifies certain current assets as financial assets available within one year of the balance sheet date.
 The Center has a goal to maintain financial assets, which consist of cash and short-term investments, on hand to meet 60 days of normal operating expenses.
 The Center has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-As more fully described in Note 9, the Center also has various revolving credit cards which are used to purchase equipment and supplies used in operations.
-As part of its liquidity management, the Center invests cash in excess of daily requirements in various short-term investments, including certificate of deposits and short-term treasury instruments.
-A summary of the investments is described in Note 5.

-3 Availability and Liquidity of Financial Assets, continued
+Availability and Liquidity of Financial Assets, continued